isomerpages/mlaw-corp/news/press-releases/_posts/2025-09-30-post-Official Visit to Switzerland by Minister Edwin Tong.md

 ---
-title: Official Visit to Switzerland by Minister Edwin Tong
+title: Official Visit to Switzerland by Minister for Law and Second Minister for Home Affairs Mr Edwin Tong SC
 permalink: /official-visit-to-switzerland-by-minister-edwin-tong/
 date: 2025-09-30
 layout: post